InContext conducted three pilot projects. In these, alternative practices on community and individual level to meet a societal challenge were applied.

 Lebensklima, Finkenstein, Austria

-This vision together with a set of core statements were the basis for developing and planning pathways towards a sustainable and liveable future in Finkenstein, and the measures that will be used to implement them.
-These tasks are currently being undertaken by nine different thematic working groups (e.g. "Sustainable Economy", "Social Life", "Environment and Sustainability", "Culture"), involving about 50 citizens, as well as several local politicians and entrepreneurs.
+This vision together with a set of core statements were the basis for developing and planning pathways towards a sustainable and liveable future in Finkenstein, and the measures used to implement them.
+These tasks were then undertaken by nine different thematic working groups (e.g. "Sustainable Economy", "Social Life", "Environment and Sustainability", "Culture"), involving about 50 citizens, as well as several local politicians and entrepreneurs.
 Find out more.

 For further information see: http://lebensklima.at/finkenstein/ (German)

-The pilot projects and the methodology applied will be presented in following papers:
+The pilot projects and the methodology applied are presented in following papers:

 A presentation of the theoretical and methodological background, including the methodological framework for the Community Arena